Intermediate Silver Jewellery

 Ready to take the next step in your jewellery-making journey?

-In this intermediate workshop you’ll build on your existing skills and learn how to create two beautiful and technically satisfying pieces of jewellery:
+In this intermediate workshop you’ll build on your existing skills and learn how to create two beautiful pieces of jewellery:

 • A spinner ring with a moving outer band